Staycie/Staycie/README.md

 * ⚡  I'm an IT student
 * 🌍  I'm based in Philippines
-* 🧠  I'm currently learning Python
+* 🧠  I'm currently learning Vue.js

 ### Skills